 That’s a pretty sizable chunk, wouldn’t you say?

 How long has HubSpot even been around for, you might ask?
 Well, it was founded in 2006 by Brian Halligan and Dharmesh Shah at the Massachusetts Institute of Technology (MIT).
-In 2010, it had already grown to an impressive $15.6 million, and in 2019, the company reported sky-high revenues of $674.9 million.
+In 2010, it had already grown to an impressive $15.6 million, and in 2022, the company reported revenues of more than $1.7 billion:

 This chart, taken from BuiltWith, gives you an idea of how HubSpot has grown over the years: